edap/ofxSpaceColonization/README.md

 };
 ```

-You can specify yours options and pass it to the tree using the `setup` method:
+You can specify yours options using the `setup` method:

 ```cpp
 void ofApp::setup(){